 Germany is very easy to drive around.
 The roads are excellent, the signs are usually good and most towns have inexpensive public parking near their historic centers (which are usually pedestrian zones).

-Bavaria is full of picture-perfect mountain towns like Mittenwald, Schwangau and Berchtesgaden, which are easy to walk around and enjoy without a lot of planning.
+Bavaria is full of picture-perfect villages like Mittenwald, Schwangau and Berchtesgaden, which are easy to walk around and enjoy without a lot of planning.
+You can find stellar alpine views and scenic lakes not far from any of them.

-Several, like Bad Reichenhal, have amazing “public pools,” with heated indoor/outdoor swimming spaces (often with a variety of water jets).
-Often their whirlpools are warm rather than hot so they were safe—and oh so relaxing— for pregnant me.
+Several towns, like Bad Reichenhal, have amazing “public pools,” with heated indoor/outdoor swimming spaces (often with a variety of water jets).
+Often the whirlpools are warm rather than hot so they were safe—and oh so relaxing— for pregnant me.

 Stay: It’s easy to find comfortable, not-to-expensive small hotels in most Bavaria towns.
 In Schwangau we love the Hotel Das Rubezahl for its cozy rooms, great restaurant and wonderful complementary spa facilities.